+Note: Your P&L statement is also what you use to understand your tax burden for your business tax return each year.
 If your bookkeeping isn’t up to date and/or you don’t have a profit & loss to review every month, then maybe it’s time to take a look at your bookkeeping processes.

 To calculate a price using the ‘bottom-up’ method, here are the typical steps:

-- Start with the materials cost, e.g. $400.
+- Start with the materials cost, e.g., $400

-- Add the labour cost, e.g. 4 hours x $40 per hour = $160.
+- Add in administrative expenses, like specific team members’ salaries, e.g. 40 hours x $40 per hour = $1600

-- The total cost so far is $560.
+- The total cost so far is $2000

-Voila!
-The price on your quote is $672.
+- Voila!
+The price of your quote is $2400

 To calculate a price using the ‘top-down’ method, here are the typical steps:

 - Decide how much the total price will be, based on your competitor’s pricing, or how much you think the customer will pay, or increase last year’s fee 3%, or some other method.
-Let’s say $799.
+Let’s say $799

-- Subtract a margin, say 20% or $159.80.
+- Subtract a margin, say 20% or $159.80

-- The remainder ($639.20) you can use for the cost of your product/service.
+- The remainder ($639.20) you can use for the cost of your product/service

 - Find a materials supplier that will give you a low-enough price.
-Say you find the materials from one supplier cost $441.20.
+Say you find the materials from one supplier cost $441.20

 - Find a contractor or employee that will provide the labour for a low-enough rate.
-Say you find a contractor who quotes $255.
+Say you find a contractor who quotes $255

 - Repeat steps 4-6 until your costs are low enough.
-Restart from step 2 or step 1, if needed.
+Restart from step 2 or step 1, if needed

-Voila!
-You have a price to quote to the customer.
+- Voila!
+You have a price to quote to the customer

-Warning sign #1: Declining gross profit
+Warning Sign #1: Declining profit in a given accounting period

-But as you grow, eventually you can’t keep such a close eye on the individual quotes, prices, or jobs.
+As you grow, eventually you can’t keep such a close eye on the individual quotes, prices, or jobs.

-Solution 1: Examine your costs
+Solution 1: Examine (and lower) your business expenses

 The first is to look closely at your costs and see if they are actually increasing and why.
-Are your materials costing more than they used to?
-Is the productivity of your workers declining?
-Are your contractors charging more?

-Solution 2: Charge your customers more
+Solution 2: Raise your prices

 Yes, there is a risk that they might not buy from you.
 But would you want someone to buy from you if you lost money every time?

+In addition, remember the business profit should NOT be your pay.
 You should be paid for the work you do in the business, just as if you were an employee.
 You should also get a return on the business asset that you own, like any other investment.